Wylkigua/Simple-bash/README.md

 | 3 | -n (GNU: --number) | number all output lines |
 | 4 | -s (GNU: --squeeze-blank) | squeeze multiple adjacent blank lines |
 | 5 | -t implies -v (GNU: -T the same, but without implying -v) | but also display tabs as ^I  |

-### History of grep

-> Thompson wrote the first version in PDP-11 assembly language to help Lee E. McMahon analyse the text of the Federalist Papers to determine the authorship of each paper.
-The text editor ed (also written by Thompson) had support for regular expressions, but could not be used on such a large amount of text, so Thompson extracted this code into a standalone tool.
-He chose the name because in ed, the command g/re/p would print all lines matching a given pattern. grep was first included in version 4 of Unix.
-Noting that it is "generally cited as the prototypical software tool", McIlroy credited grep with "irrevocably entrenching" Thompson's tool philosophy in Unix.

 ### Usage of grep